First Jewish–Roman War: Vespasian's campaign in Judea

 Vespasian then visited the Dead Sea.
 (Note: During his visit to the Dead Sea, Vespasian tested its buoyancy by ordering bound non-swimmers to be thrown into the water.)
 Archaeological evidence indicates that around this time, the Qumran community, commonly linked to the Essenes, was destroyed, with some members possibly joining the rebels at Masada.
 Commander Lucius Annius then captured and burned Gerasa (likely a textual error for Gezer), executing many young men, enslaving women and children, and razing nearby villages, killing those who could not flee.

 Simon bar Giora gained strength outside Jerusalem, extending his influence over Judea.
 He plundered the wealthy, freed slaves, and promised gifts to his followers.
 The Zealots in Jerusalem viewed Simon's growing power as a threat and sent an army to confront him.
 After he defeated that force, he reached a stalemate with an Idumaean force before withdrawing to Nain, where he prepared to invade Idumaea.
-From his staging camp in Teqoa, he attempted to capture Herodium but failed: after his envoy was discovered, he was chased from the fortress and died by throwing himself from the walls.
-Later, at Alurus an Idumaean officer betrayed his army; he returned from scouting Simon's forces with wildly exaggerated reports of Simon's strength, convincing the leaders to submit without a fight.
+From his staging camp in Teqoa, he attempted to capture Herodium but failed.
+Later, at Alurus, an Idumaean officer betrayed his own army by returning from a reconnaissance mission with inflated reports of Simon's strength, prompting the commanders to surrender without resistance.
 Simon's subsequent successes, including the capture of Hebron, prompted the Zealots to lay ambushes in the mountain passes leading into Jerusalem.
 When they captured his wife, he retaliated by torturing captives and threatening to destroy Jerusalem's walls unless she was returned.
 The Zealots complied, and Simon paused his campaign.